Texas A&M University at Qatar: Funding

 Texas A&M receives more than $76.2 million each year to operate its campus in Qatar.
-The Qatar Foundation purchases and owns all property, pays salaries, and reimburses expenses to Texas A&M for its campus in Doha.
+The Qatar Foundation purchases and owns all property, pays salaries, and reimburses expenses to Texas A&M for its campus in Education City.
 In addition, TAMU earns a management fee that is inclusive of all of its costs and fees for establishing, managing, and operating TAMUQ.
 In the budgets approved for FY2014 and proposed for FY2015-2018, TAMU's management fee is $8.2 million.

 Tuition at the university is $28,900 for undergraduates.
 The agreement between the two parties stated that "the tuition and fees for students at TAMUQ shall be no less than the highest rates applicable to out-of-state students at TAMU's main campus".
 The Qatar Foundation is responsible for collecting all tuition paid by students.

 According to the agreement, the Qatar Foundation is responsible for all financial aid awarded to international, non-U.S. citizen undergraduate students at TAMUQ.
 For graduate students, the Qatar Foundation will provide limited financial assistance to Qatari students who are not otherwise funded, but is not required to provide assistance to non-Qatari students, although it may do so on a case-by-case basis.

 The endowment of the program is owned by the Qatar Foundation and managed on behalf of the program unless a donor specifies that it should be otherwise managed.
 Property or equipment purchased by the Qatar Foundation or acquired through a gift to the Qatar Foundation are property of the foundation.
 Anything acquired through a gift to TAMU or TAMUQ will be property of TAMU.

 Texas A&M at Qatar also allows students the opportunity to participate in sports such as basketball and soccer.
 In the 2008 and 2009 seasons, the men's basketball team completed a historic run where they went undefeated for 46 straight games.